JTSmith256/Weekly-Pay-Calculator/README.md

 Overpay = float(Overtime * (Wage * 1.5))
 Total = (round(Overpay + Pay, 2))

-# Have program print total as employee's weekly pay
-print ("Your weekly pay is: $", Total)
+[Having the program print the summary] print ("Your weekly pay is: $", Total)